michaelkamprath/bespokeasm/README.md

 ```sh
 bespokeasm generate-extension vscode -c isa-config.yaml -d /path/to/some/directory
 ```
 Once generated, move the `.sublime-package` file to the `Installed Packages` directory of the Sublime Text application settings directory.
-On MacOS, this can be found at `~/Library/Application Support/Sublime Text/Installed Packages`.
+On MacOS, this can be found at `~/Library/Application Support/Sublime Text/Installed Packages`, and on Linux this is typically found at `~/.config/sublime-text/Installed\ Packages/`.
 Of course, this directory can also be used for the `-d` option in the above command.

 # Documentation
 Documentation is available on the [Bespoke ASM Wiki](https://github.com/michaelkamprath/bespokeasm/wiki).